ldaniel/fgv-spatial-statistics/README.md

 # Introduction

-Spatial analysis or spatial statistics includes any of the formal techniques which study entities using their topological, geometric, or geographic properties.
+:globe_with_meridians: Spatial analysis or spatial statistics includes any of the formal techniques which study entities using their topological, geometric, or geographic properties.

-In this project, we developed a set of models and analysis for a given Minas Gerais crime shapefile.
+:earth_americas: In this project, we developed a set of models and analysis for a given Minas Gerais crime shapefile.

-This website intends to present the work analysis for the *"Spatial Statistics"* class.
+:octocat: This repository intends to present the work analysis for the *"Spatial Statistics"* class.

-:octocat: See the final website report at: [https://ldaniel.github.io/Spatial-Statistics](https://ldaniel.github.io/Spatial-Statistics).
+ :page_facing_up: See the final website report at: [https://ldaniel.github.io/Spatial-Statistics](https://ldaniel.github.io/Spatial-Statistics).

 ## Professor
 - Eduardo de Rezende Francisco